Hax-io/libpb/README.md

 ## Development

+### Dependencies

+This requires that you have the `libcurl` libraries available for linking against.

 ### Unit tests

 To run tests you will want to enable the `pragma`s and `writeln`s. therefore pass the `dbg` flag in as such: